PRINCE2®, an acronym for PRojects IN Controlled Environments, is a project management methodology.

 The 7 processes

-Directing a project – the purpose of this process is to enable the project board to be accountable for the project’s success
+The purpose of this process is to enable the project board to be accountable for the project’s success,

-Initiating a project – the purpose of this process is to establish solid foundations (documented in the PID) for the project so the organization can understand the work that needs to be done to deliver the project product.
+The purpose of this process is to establish solid foundations (documented in the PID) for the project so the organisation can understand the work that needs to be done to deliver the project product.

-Managing stage boundaries – in this process the project manager provides the project board with an overview of the performance of the current stage, updates the project plan, and business case and creates a stage plan for the next stage.
+In this process, the project manager provides the project board with an overview of the performance of the current stage, updates the project plan, and business case and creates a stage plan for the next stage.
 The project board reviews these documents and decides to approve the next stage.

-Closing a project – the purpose of this process is to provide a fixed point at which acceptance of the project product is confirmed, and to recognize that objectives set out in the original PID have been achieved, or that project has something more to contribute.
+The purpose of this process is to provide a fixed point at which acceptance of the project product is confirmed and to recognize that objectives set out in the original PID have been achieved, or that project has something more to contribute.

 The 7 themes